phjeff319/libjeff/README.md

 ## TODO
 * Adding the dependency check for the additional build modes.
-The following built mode was done
+The following built mode was not done
-1. GPU
+1. SCIENTIFIC
-2. EXTERNAL
-3. ROBOTICS

 ## Known Issues
 NETCDF read fucntion yet to be compatible with the sftp mode